LaunchCodeEducation/java-web-development/src/assignments/new-techjobs-oo.rst

 Review the code in ``Employer``, ``Location``, ``CoreCompetency``, and ``PositionType``.
 What similarities do you see?

 There is a fair amount of repetition between the classes.
-As good coders, anytime we find ourselves adding identical code in multiple locations we should ask ourselves how to streamline the process.
+As a good coder, anytime you find yourself adding identical code in multiple locations you should consider how to streamline the process.

-   DRY - Don't Repeat Yourself.
+   DRY = "Don't Repeat Yourself".

 Create a Base Class
 ^^^^^^^^^^^^^^^^^^^^